-Successful completion of Secondary Education (Grade 11 or Grade 12 depending on native country) or 1 x A level or an equivalent Level 3 qualification and 3 x GCSEs at grade 4 or grade C or equivalent, preferably in a relevant creative subject.
+Completion of High School is needed or 1 x A level or an equivalent Level 3 qualification and 4 x GCSEs at grade 4 or grade C or equivalent, preferably in a relevant creative subject.

 Students who do not meet these entry requirements will still be considered on their own individual potential to succeed.
 Please refer to the Audition Process tab for more information.

 English Level for International Students

 IELTS 5.5+ (no element under 4.0)

 An audition piece is required for entry to this course.
 Please refer to” What We Look for in an Audition” for more information.